Citation Formats & Tools

 Which Style Should I Use?

 Now that you know what to cite, you need to know how to cite it.
-Different disciplines use different citation styles.
-This guide lists the styles typically used in each displicine.
-The citation style to use is determined by your professor.
+Different disciplines use different citation styles, but citation style is ultimately determined by your professor.
+Search by subject to see the typical styles used in your discipline: